Cybersecurity Compliance | | 23 min read

 Step 4: Map Where CUI Is Created or Derived

-CUI is not always received from the government.
-Contractors can create it during performance through engineering analysis, test reports, technical drawings, cybersecurity findings, vulnerability reports, inspection records, design documents, meeting minutes, operational data, analytical products, or deliverables that incorporate government-furnished information.
+Contractors can create CUI during performance through engineering analysis, test reports, technical drawings, cybersecurity findings, vulnerability reports, inspection records, design documents, meeting minutes, operational data, analytical products, or deliverables that incorporate government furnished information.

-Teams often track customer-provided CUI but miss contractor-generated CUI.
+Teams often track customer provided CUI but miss contractor generated CUI.
 If a work product includes CUI from a government source, derives from CUI, includes controlled technical information, contains sensitive vulnerability or system information, becomes a contract deliverable, or will be shared with the government, a prime, or a subcontractor, that workflow belongs on the map.

 Step 5: Identify Every System That Stores CUI